 The volume has strained the Illinois firearms services bureau, which issues concealed carry permits and FOIDs.
 On an average day 1,135 people register on the bureau’s website, but on June 1 new users totaled 9,558.
 To handle the demand, nine members will join the 30-person staff sometime in July.

 The surge in gun sales isn’t limited to the Land of Lincoln, either.
-Figures from April indicate firearm purchases through FFLs nationwide were compared to the same period last year.
+Figures from April indicate firearm purchases through FFLs nationwide were up by 71.3 percent compared to the same period last year.
 In May, Small Arms Analytics & Forecasting estimated sales at 1,726,053, a year-over-year increase of 80.2 percent.
 Enthusiasts, many like the new Second Amendment supporter in Illinois—first-time owners—bought 6.5 million firearms in the first four months of 2020.
 By comparison, that figure stood at only 4.4 million during the same period in 2019.

 The FBI will release June’s final NICS figures in a few days, but the Illinois trend indicates it will reflect yet another significant increase in firearm sales.